The Peloponnese is one of my favourite areas in Greece. This guide will show you what to see and things to do in Peloponnese Greece.

 Few areas in Greece are quite as geographically diverse and archaeologically rich as the Peloponnese.
 The southernmost part of mainland Greece, the Peloponnese is a self-contained peninsula separated from mainland Greece by the man-made Corinth Canal.

 I've cycled around the Peloponnese, lazed for weeks on beaches, and taken several road trips.
-I've still barely scratched the surface though!
+By now, I've spent an accumulated 6 months traveling in the Peloponnese of Greece, but sometimes, it feels like I've still barely scratched!

 This travel guide acts as an introduction to the region, and lists all my relevant blog posts toward the end.
 It's a great starting point if you're planning your own holidays to Peloponnese.